Welcome to Greenstyle! We're so happy you've found us! We look forward to getting to know you and sharing our love of sewing!

 Creating an Account

-Once you're on our main website, click on "Login" in the upper left hand corner.
-Follow the prompts to create an account at the bottom- this is necessary for purchases and will speed up the checkout process later.
+Once you're on our main website, click on "Login" in the upper right hand corner.
+Follow the prompts to create an account at the bottom.
+(This is necessary for purchases and will speed up the checkout process later.)

 Buying a Pattern (or three!)